Yuhi III Mazimpaka

-Yuhi III Mazimpaka (scientific orthography: Yuhi wa Gatatu Mazimpakâ) was the Mwami (King) of kingdom of Rwanda from 1642–1675.
+Yuhi III Mazimpaka (scientific orthography: Yuhi wa Gatatu Mazimpakâ) was the Mwami (King) of kingdom of Rwanda from 1735 to 1766.

 He is remembered as having been an exceptionally handsome young king.
 He was a highly intelligent and creative man.
 He is said to have been a painter with words (umusizi)/poet and a prophet.
 He revealed from his dreams the coming of a pale race of people in many years after his death that would lead to the downfall of his kingdom.

 King Yuhi III commissioned a construction of a three storeyed house made of tree trunks, reeds and grass straws at a place known as Kamonyi.

 It is thought to have been the first storeyed house ever built in Rwanda.

 He suffered occasional mental illness due to his combination of intensive meditations/envisioning and the daily running of the Kingdom.

 He died from a leg injury which he sustained from an attempt to dive from a high rock into a lake where he had gone to swim.